Statistical Inference

 Statistical Inference is the branch of statistics dedicated to distinguishing patterns arising from signal versus those arising from chance.
 It is a broad topic and, in this section, we review the basics using polls as a motivating example.
 To illustrate the concepts, we supplement mathematical formulas with Monte Carlo simulations and R code.
-We motivate the concepts with election forecasting as a case study.
+We demonstrate the practical value of these concepts by using election forecasting as a case study.
+Readers already familiar with statisical inference theory and interested in the case study you can focus on 12 Hierarchical Models.

 The day before the 2008 presidential election, Nate Silver’s FiveThirtyEight stated that “Barack Obama appears poised for a decisive electoral victory”.
 They went further and predicted that Obama would win the election with 349 electoral votes to 189, and the popular vote by a margin of 6.1%.
 FiveThirtyEight also attached a probabilistic statement to their prediction claiming that Obama had a 91% chance of winning the election.
 The predictions were quite accurate since, in the final results, Obama won the electoral college 365 to 173 and the popular vote by a 7.2% difference.
 Their performance in the 2008 election brought FiveThirtyEight to the attention of political pundits and TV personalities.
 Four years later, the week before the 2012 presidential election, FiveThirtyEight’s Nate Silver was giving Obama a 90% chance of winning despite many of the experts thinking the final results would be closer.
 Political commentator Joe Scarborough said during his show1: